maalcantar/bedl_jupyter_notebook_resources/README.md

 # BEDL Jupyter Notebook Resources

 ## Why should I use a Jupyter notebook?
 There are many ways to write reproducible code.
 While editors like PyCharm and RStudio offer similar, notebook-based coding environments, Jupyter Notebook is one of the most popular ways to interact with, share, and write code.
-If you work in a data science field, especially applying computational analyses to biology, chances are you will run into a Jupyter Notebook or Colab notebook at least once.
-Being familar with the interface is an important skill for many applications, like working on homework for class, depositing your code for a journal article, and more!
+If you work in a data science field, especially applying computational analyses to biology, chances are you will run into a Jupyter Notebook or Google Colab notebook at least once.
+Being familiar with the interface is an important skill for many applications, like working on homework for class, depositing your code for a journal article, and more!

 Working in a Jupyter Notebook allows you to simultaneously view your code and corresponding outputs, as well as include explanatory text using [Markdown](https://medium.com/analytics-vidhya/the-ultimate-markdown-guide-for-jupyter-notebook-d5e5abf728fd), all in a single document!
 These features make Jupyter Notebook a useful tool for exploratory data analysis, debugging, and sharing code / results with collaborators.
 Additionally, there are some nifty features that can help with organizing your coding projects.